 • If automatic processing is not enabled for a particular type of form, then the form needs to be manually selected in the Web Forms pane and then the “Process form” button needs to be clicked before the form is processed and its changes are applied.

-You can view all processed web forms by clicking the appropriate option at the top of the Web Forms pane.
+You can view all processed web forms by clicking the appropriate option at the top of the Web Forms pane, which can be accessed in either the VSP desktop software or the Admin view of the Web Terminal.
 This way you can easily keep track of all changes that are requested and made by volunteers using the Web Terminal.